Entity-Based Evaluation of Political Bias in Automatic Summarization: Framework and Results

 \subsection{Entity Representation in Summaries}

-Our first feature addresses the question: do summaries mention one entity more frequently than the other?
-Our results consistently show that Biden is over-represented compared to Trump.

-\para{Measurement:} We define the feature function as the frequency with which the entity is mentioned in the summary, i.e., $\#e_1$ in summary, and likewise for $e_2$ after replacement.
+We then determine whether the summary pairs mention their entities to the same extent.
+This property reflects \textit{inclusion bias}~\citep{steen2023investigating}: the idea that entities should be mentioned in a summary with equal frequency if they are equally salient in the source document.
+We define this feature function as the frequency with which the entity is named in the summary, i.e., $\#e_1$ in summary, and likewise for $e_2$ after replacement.\footnote{To ensure fair comparison, we restore $e_1$ in $S_i^{e_2}$ where it makes sense.}

-\para{Biden is more likely to be mentioned in all summaries.} \PEGASUS, \BART, and \ProphetNet summaries tend to mention Biden more whether we replace Trump with Biden or replace Biden with Trump (see \tbref{tab:uncond_freqs_ttest}). \PreSumm summaries also see significantly more mentions of Biden when replacing Trump, but no significant change when Trump replaces Biden.
-This result suggests that such summaries emphasize Biden's presence more than Trump's in the context of the same article, which may skew reader perception of the event.
+\paragraph{Trump is least likely to be mentioned in abstractive summaries.} The abstractive summarizers tend \emph{not} to mention Trump's name (see \tbref{tab:uncond_freqs_ttest}).
+There are also significant differences in usage of Biden's name compared to the other presidents.
+This result suggests that such summaries are sensistive to the entities in the article.
+In particular, they de-emphasize Trump's presence compared to other presidents in the context of the same article, which may skew reader perception of the event.
+See Appendix \ref{app:ex} for example summary pairs.

-A notable observation throughout our results is that the differences are always consistent between our two directions of replacement.
-That is, if the arrows are downward in Trump $\rightarrow$ Biden, then the arrows are upward (or non-significant) in Biden $\rightarrow$ Trump, and vice versa.
-Such consistent trends suggest we observe robust variations in the model's representation for the two politicians.